CSCAR/workshop-stata-intro/stata_markdown/02-basics.md

 ^#^^#^ Stata Help

 Stata has, hands down, the best built-in help files of any of the "Big 4" statistical software.^[I consider the "Big 4" as Stata, SAS, SPSS, and
-R. Both SAS and SPSS have terrible help; R's is very hit-or-miss.]
+R. SPSS has terrible help; SAS's is good but dense and difficult to navigate if you don't already know what you're looking for; R's is very hit-or-miss depending on who wrote it.]
 Stata's help should be your first stop for any of the following:

 - Understanding the syntax of a command
 - Exploring the options available for a given command